CartoDB/carto-workshop/03-cartography/exercises/got.md

 # How to create a Game of Thrones basemap

-* Goal: create a basemap of Game of Thrones.
+* Goal: create a basemap based on Game of Thrones world.
 * Based on [*Our Game of Thrones Basemap is here to unite the Seven Kingdoms* blogpost](https://carto.com/blog/game-of-thrones-basemap/).

 ## Guide